gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 Gameboy acts as the master, uses its internal clock, and thus controls when the exchange happens.
 The other one uses an external clock (i.e., the one inside the other Gameboy) and has no control over when the transfer happens.
-If it hasn\'t gotten around to loading up the next data byte at the time the transfer begins, the last one will go out again.
-Alternately, if it\'s ready to send the next byte but the last one hasn\'t gone out yet, it has no choice but to wait.
+If it hasn't gotten around to loading up the next data byte at the time the transfer begins, the last one will go out again.
+Alternately, if it's ready to send the next byte but the last one hasn't gone out yet, it has no choice but to wait.

 ### FF01 - SB - Serial transfer data (R/W)